- Related links

 - For more information about health care waste, contact:

+This page will help businesses and institutions (including schools and prisons) to manage and reduce their pharmaceutical waste.
 Guidelines for properly managing pharmaceutical waste differ depending on where the waste is created, handled and disposed.
-Some residential health care facilities may qualify as households
+Some residential health care facilities may qualify as households.

 Many facilities have gotten into the habit of flushing unused pharmaceuticals down the toilet because it is convenient, low cost and appears to satisfy state and federal regulations.
 However, proper disposal is not that simple.